amanyerpude/frontend/frontend-system-design/browser-and-communication-techniques/client-server-communication/04-interview-preparation.md

 #### 1. REST Usage

-REST should be used for:
+REST should beAl used for:

 - Simple APIs.
 - Binary data transfer.